slide

 New members can download an application form from the website by following this link Click here .... all details for joining online are on the downloadable form.

-Loch Achonachie Angling Club controls Salmon fishing on the Upper Conon and Upper Blackwater rivers in the Ross-shire Highlands and wild Brown Trout fishing on both of these rivers along with Loch Meig, Loch Achonachie and Loch Scardroy.
+Loch Achonachie Angling Club controls Salmon fishing on the Upper Conon and Upper Blackwater rivers in the Ross-shire Highlands and wild Brown Trout fishing on both of these rivers along with Loch Meig and Loch Achonachie.

-Amongst our waters you can also find fine Sea Trout, Arctic Char, Perch and Pike.
+Amongst our waters you can also find fine Sea Trout, Perch and Pike.
 Details of permit prices and membership costs are available here.
 The season in all our waters mainly extends from 1 April to 30 September inclusive for all species.
-Back in season 2020 we began opening our waters for Brown Trout on 15 March running until the 6th October.
+Back in season 2020 we began opening our waters for renewed members' fly fishing for Brown Trout on 15 March running until the 6th October.
 The season for salmon on the Conon system starts 1 April and ends on 30 September.

 A full set of Club Rules can be downloaded by Clicking Here and are also available by email from achonachie.angling@gmail.com